 This fresh and flavorful Crab and Avocado Remoulade uses the classic Louisiana sauce to jazz up an undeniably delicious duo even more.
-Delicate lumps of crab and chunks of creamy avocado coated in this zesty remoulade is a true winner.
-Plus, it’s gluten-free and can be made ahead!
+Jumbo lumps of crabmeat and chunks of creamy avocado coated in this zesty remoulade is a true winner!

-Whisk the remoulade ingredients together, then add just enough to coat the crabmeat.
-You’ll use about half.
-This way you’ll keep the crunch of the celery, shallots, green onion, and pickle.
-Puree the remaining remoulade until smooth and creamy to pass separately.
-This can be made a day ahead!
-At this point, cover the crab mixture and pureed dressing, and pop into the fridge.
+Next, you’ll add just enough dressing to coat the crabmeat then puree the remaining remoulade until smooth and creamy to pass separately.
+At this point, you can cover the crab mixture and pureed dressing, and pop in the fridge.

 - ¼ cup fresh lemon juice, plus zest of 1 lemon

 - ¼ cup Creole mustard (Dijon works too)

 - 2 teaspoons paprika

 - Salt and pepper